 The housing exclusion for young people represents "a real stumbling block " to adulthood.
-According to the analysis 60% of people up to 35 years receive a monthly income of less than 1000 €, not to mention that the youth unemployment rate has reached 28,6% 10.
-The rents are too high, amounting to 1020 € for new contracts and up to 750 € for renewals.
-Moreover 30% of young people not working, a 20% that does not study and does not work (NEET- Not in Education, Employment or Training), a 30% which has a temporary job and 60 % earns less than 1000 € per month.
+According to the analysis 60% of people up to 35 years receive a monthly income of less than 1000 $\in$ , not to mention that the youth unemployment rate has reached 28,6%.
+The rents are too high, amounting to 1020 $\in$ for new contracts and up to 750 $\in$ for renewals.
+Moreover 30% of young people not working, a 20% that does not study and does not work (NEET- Not in Education, Employment or Training), a 30% which has a temporary job and 60 % earns less than 1000 $\in$ per month.
 Cohabitation and cohousing are often the only possible way to get away from the parents home and the survey conducted, demonstrates that 46% of the young consider the price of housing, as the biggest obstacle to housing independence.
 Moreover within the youth leaving with parents 44% have a university degree and 50% have a diploma.
-11 Among women, 52% have a university degree.

-Cohabitation and Cohousing are often the only possible way leave the parental home in Italy while among men it amounts up to 37%.
+Among women, 52% have a university degree, while among men it amounts up to 37%.
 For the thousand euro generation getting away from family's home became 'more and more' complex.
-A study conducted by the Catholic University in Milan, estimates that between 13 million to 15 million households in the coming years will have a monthly income of 1.500 € per month making them a sort of 'social buffer' that remains below the average income of Italian citizens and above the poverty line.12
+A study conducted by the Catholic University in Milan, estimates that between 13 million to 15 million households in the coming years will have a monthly income of 1.500 € per month making them a sort of 'social buffer' that remains below the average income of Italian citizens and above the poverty line.